Naveen060798/nextwork-web-project/README.md

-# AWS DevOps CI/CD Pipeline – 7-Day Challenge
+# AWS DevOps CI/CD Pipeline

 ## Overview
 A learning project to build an end-to-end CI/CD pipeline on AWS over seven days—from code commit to automated deployment.
 I gained hands-on experience using Java, Maven, GitHub, and AWS services like EC2, S3, CodeArtifact, CodeBuild, CodeDeploy, and CodePipeline.